 There are three major differences - the number of data options is halved - there are now only two options, 3GB and 9GB.
 Secondly, StreamSaver was eliminated and all video on these plans is throttled to SD 480p with no way to increase it.
-Finally, the price-per-GB is better than the Flex plans, which had some terrible options.
+Finally, the price-per-GB can be better than the Flex plans depending on the number of lines you have.

 Busy?
 Just want a quick wrap-up?

 Prefer Video Updates?
 Subscribe to our YouTube channel.

 Mobile Share Plus Options and Pricing

 We cooked up this handy chart to show the price and data differences between the now retired Flex plans and the new Plus plans.
 Keep in mind these prices do not include the device access fee or any discounts: